 Pagans and Druids have used herbs in rituals and magickal evocations for millennia.
 The sacred groves where these plants once grew were venerated places where offerings were given to appease land spirits and ask favors of deities.
 There was widespread belief in the potency and power of herbs and medicinal plants.
 A belief that survives in Wiccan and pagan religions to this day.
 It is why we want to learn how to charge herbs.

-In this article we’ll discuss a few different applications for herbs in Wiccan practice.
-We’ll also touch on how to charge herbs to enhance their magical properties.
+In this article we’ll discuss how to charge herbs to enhance their magical properties.
+We’ll also touch on a few different applications for herbs in Wiccan practice.
 Let’s dive right in.

 A Word on Sustainability